 Over time the school has grown with major new additions to the building in 1995 when the school changed to a primary school for children aged 5-11 and 2003-12 when new facilities were added.
 In 2015, building works began to expand the school from a PAN of 45 pupils, to 60 pupils.

-Since 1957 the school has experienced dozens of teachers and just 9 Head Teachers:
+Since 1957 OLQOH has had 9 Head Teachers:

 Mr George Todd